Metal vs asphalt shingles best roofing choice Central Texas Texas

 Initial Installation Costs

-• Metal Roofing: Typically higher initial costs—metal roofing installations in Texas generally range from $7 to $14 per square foot, depending on the type (aluminum, steel, copper).
+• In Austin's competitive roofing market, understanding this helps homeowners make better decisions.
+Metal Roofing: Typically higher initial costs—metal roofing installations in Texas generally range from $7 to $14 per square foot, depending on the type (aluminum, steel, copper).

 • Asphalt Shingles: Generally lower upfront costs—shingle installations average $3 to $7 per square foot.